Tides3.5 - Understand the relative effects of the Sun and Moon in producing high and low, spring and neap tides

-Tides change at every position on Earth daily for 2 reasons -
+Tides change at every position on Earth for three reasons:

-2. Earth rotates and water at the side (and opposite) facing the Moon is attracted to and from it.
+- Earth rotates and water is attracted to and from the Moon.

-The Sun exerts a tidal force approximately 40% that of the Moon.
+- The Sun exerts a tidal force on Earth that is approximately 40% that of the Moon.

-When the Sun, Moon and Earth are in line (typically during a New and Full Moon) there are more dramatic tides.
+When the Sun, Moon and Earth are in line (typically during a New and Full Moon) there are more dramatic differences in tides.
 High tides are higher and low tides are lower.

-The tides have an effect on Earth's rate of rotation as they act as a brake slowing it down slightly.
+- The tides influence Earth's rate of rotation as they act as a brake slowing it down slightly